compwron/compwron.github.io/_posts/2018-05-18-workplace-childcare.md

 - **Childcare name:** Great Pacific Child Development Center (GPCDC)
 - **Started in:** 1983 [Source](https://work.qz.com/806516/the-secret-to-patagonias-success-keeping-moms-and-onsite-child-care-and-paid-parental-leave/)
 - **Any affects on company retention:** "100 percent of women who take maternity leave return and turnover for parents with kids in the on-site child care programs is 25 percent lower than turnover in the general employee population [at Patagonia]"
-- **Company cost to run:** About $1 million a year to run, not including tuition fees, or the costs parents pay
+- **Company cost:** About $1 million a year to run, not including tuition fees, or the costs parents pay
 - **Staff employed:** 33 total in 2016 (28 in Ventura, 5 in Reno)
 - **Capacity of daycare center:** 80 (both sites combined, in 2016)
 - **Waiting list length:**